-SAT There is no evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to the restoration.
+SAT There is no evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to JAI the restoration.
 There is no excess restorative material present that is not contiguous with the restoration.
-ACC There is minimal evidence of unwarranted or unnecessary removal, modification, or recontouring of tooth structure contiguous to the restoration (enameloplasty).
+There is evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to the ACC restoration that is no greater than 0.5mm (enameloplasty).
 Excess present that is not contiguous with the restoration no greater than 0.5 mm.
-SUB There is evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to the restoration (enameloplasty).
-Excess present that is not contiguous with the restoration greater than 0.5 mm.
-DEF There is gross enameloplasty resulting in the exposure of dentin.
+There is evidence of unwarranted or unnecessary removal or recontouring of tooth structure contiguous to the SUB restoration that is greater than 0.5 mm up to 1 mm (enameloplasty).
+Excess present that is not contiguous with the restoration greater than 0.5 mm up to 1 mm.
+DEF There is greater than 1 mm enameloplasty.
+There is excess present that is not contiguous with the restoration DEF greater than 1 mm.